The sound of bells signaled the end.

 She went to the door, but there she turned to look at me again.

 “I really wish you would come with us now.”

 She gave me a wan smile and left the room.

 I watched her walk downstairs and close the door as she left the house.
 I sat on the stairs and waited to hear the sound of the car driving away.

 That could be the last time I see Mother.

 I projected a copy with a handkerchief and wiped my tears away.
-There was no time for anything but the mission.
+There was no time left for anything but the mission.
 I went to my closet and opened it again, but this time I took out everything I would need.
 The black leather duster, black jeans, mid-calf black leather boots, black socks, black leather gloves, a black blouse, and a black leather mask with a relief that looked like feathers.
 A lot of black and a lot of leather, but I wasn’t going to a party in this—although it looked really cool, so maybe I could.
 Something to consider later.

 It wouldn’t do to be recognized, so my outfit concealed every part of me.
 The duster covered most of my body, the mask hid my whole face save for my eyes and mouth, and the gloves would keep me from leaving fingerprints.